-Most residential leases and rental agreements in New York require a security deposit.
-This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
+Most residential leases and rental agreements in New York require a security deposit: A dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
 Here's a summary of New York landlord-tenant laws that cover the use and return of security deposits.

 To learn more about steps tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's Cleaning and Repairs a Landlord Can Deduct from a Security Deposit chart and Get Your Security Deposit Back article.

 Yes.
 If a deposit is placed in a bank, landlords in New York must disclose the name and address of the financial institution where the security deposit is being held and the amount of the deposit.
 The landlord in every rental situation may retain an administrative fee of 1% per year on the sum deposited.
 Also in New York, landlords of nonregulated units in buildings with six or more units must pay tenants interest on the security deposit.
 The interest can be subtracted from the rent, paid at the end of each year, or paid at the end of the tenancy (according to the tenant's choice).